redactyle/project-employee-data-protection/README.md

 ## Usage

-1. Register an account and log in with appropriate credentials.
+1. Register an account and log in with the appropriate credentials.
 2. Based on the assigned role, navigate through the application to view or manage salary details securely.
 3. The application ensures that sensitive information is encrypted or tokenized, providing a secure environment for salary data.